-Landowners who wish to enroll their property in an ASA must fill out and enrollment form and submit three copies, including the required map by certified mail, return receipt requested, to the township in which the proposed agricultural security area is located.
+Landowners who wish to enroll their property in an agricultural security area may fill out an enrollment form.
+Submit three copies including the required map by certified mail and requesting a return receipt to the township in which the proposed ASA is located.

-Centre County Agricultural Security Areas, 2013
+- Centre County Agricultural Security Areas, 2013

-- Only land in an ASA can be considered for the purchase of an Agricultural Conservation Easement through the Centre County PACE Program.
+- Only land in an existing ASA can be considered for the purchase of an Agricultural Conservation Easement through the Centre County PACE Program.

 Centre County ASA